bhaktiMehndiratta10/Computer_Vision_Playground/README.md

-# Open_CV_Playground
+# Computer_Vision_Playground

-Welcome to Open CV Playground , this is a collection of OpenCV tutorials and exercises that I practiced on Google Colab.
+Welcome to Computer Vision Playground , this is a collection of OpenCV tutorials and exercises that I practiced on Google Colab.
 It’s a hands-on playground where I learned and experimented with basic to intermediate computer vision concepts.

 **WHAT IT CONTAINS?**